astrotars/stream-flutter/README.md

 ## Building Stream Flutter: Direct Messaging

-Leveraging our code from part 1, we'll need to modify the backend to create a Stream chat frontend token and do the rest of our work in the mobile application.
-The Stream chat frontend token allows us to securely authenticate our mobile application with the Stream Chat API so it can directly talk with the API without going through our backend.
+Leveraging our code from part 1, we'll modify the backend to create a Stream Chat frontend token and do the rest of our work in the mobile application.
+The Stream Chat frontend token securely authenticates a client application with the Stream Chat so it can directly talk with the API without going through our backend.
 This token is created and stored as a part of the login process which is defined in part 1.

 For the backend, we'll add in the [Stream Chat JavaScript](https://www.npmjs.com/package/stream-chat) library.